OTT Business Models: A Complete Guide

 Key Takeaways

-• Choosing the right OTT business model will help to guarantee that your platform maximizes income and corresponds with audience preferences.
+- Choosing the right OTT business model will help ensure that your platform maximizes income and aligns with audience preferences.

-• The success of your OTT business depends on KPIs such as churn rates, ARPU, and subscriber levels.
+- The success of your OTT business depends on key performance indicators (KPIs) such as churn rates, average revenue per user (ARPU), and subscriber levels.

 Understanding OTT Business Models

-OTT services offer unparalleled flexibility and accessibility for viewers.
-For businesses and content creators, an OTT platform provides exciting opportunities to generate revenue, engage audiences, and scale operations globally.
+OTT services offer flexibility and accessibility for viewers.
+For streaming businesses and content creators, an OTT platform provides exciting opportunities to generate revenue, engage audiences, and scale operations globally.

 But what is an OTT business model, and how do streaming services make money?